 How to start a career in technology

 You don’t need a computer science degree to build a tech career.
-There are many ways to build your skills and develop a professional network.
+There are many ways to gain relevant skills and develop a professional network.
 Here are a few tips to help you get started.

 Explore different tech careers